opendocsg/opendoc-supreme-court-practice-directions-2021/PART-14-Proceedings before the Appellate Division, the Court of Appeal, the Court of 3 Supreme Court Judges under the Legal Profession Act and appeals to the General Division under the Medical Registration Act.md

 	<tr>
     <td>(a)</td>
     <td>In relation to the following documents:
-			(i)	written submissions required to be filed for appeals to the Appellate Division and the Court of Appeal under Order 18 of the Rules of Court 2021;
+			<li>(i)	written submissions required to be filed for appeals to the Appellate Division and the Court of Appeal under Order 18 of the Rules of Court 2021;</li>
-			(ii)	the appellant’s Reply that may be filed in appeals to the Appellate Division and the Court of Appeal under Order 19 of the Rules of Court 2021; and
+			<li>(ii)	the appellant’s Reply that may be filed in appeals to the Appellate Division and the Court of Appeal under Order 19 of the Rules of Court 2021; and</li>
-			(iii)	the second core bundle that may be filed in appeals to the Appellate Division and the Court of Appeal under Order 19 of the Rules of Court 2021.</td>
+			<li>(iii)	the second core bundle that may be filed in appeals to the Appellate Division and the Court of Appeal under Order 19 of the Rules of Court 2021.</li></td>
     <td>5 days before the filing deadline</td>
   </tr>
 	<tr>